Skip to main content

 The first step in mobilizing your partnership with community service providers is establishing a community service provider subcommittee.
 The subcommittee is responsible for leading and carrying out the above activities and other relevant tasks identified through your jurisdiction's dosage probation logic model.

-Subcommittee members are your jurisdiction's resident experts on partnering with your community providers and the primary contact points for providers throughout implementation.
+Subcommittee members are your jurisdiction's resident experts on partnering with your community providers and the primary contact points for providers throughout implementation and perhaps into the future.
 The subcommittee typically comprises Dosage Probation Workgroup members or a combination of workgroup members and other probation staff with experience or interest in working with local community service providers.

 Subcommittees may start with only a few members or several, depending on the probation agency's resources.
 Membership number and composition will likely evolve as the subcommittee continues its activities.
 Depending on the issue or challenge being addressed, the subcommittee may invite others as temporary guests.
 For example, other probation staff, a community liaison from the health and human services department, or someone from a local nonprofit coordinating community-based services may help gather information from or engage local providers.